mirkoruks/twinflex/README.md

 # twinflex
 twinflex is a wrapper function for OpenMx.
 It allows you to estimate complex twin models with just one line of code.
 Furthermore you can combine different types of twin models (univariate, GxE, with or without covariates, Cholesky vs. ACE-beta) individually.
+It is still a beta version.
+So if you find any bugs, please send me a message (mirko.ruks@uni-bielefeld.de) or start an issue here on Github.

 # Installation
 In order to install the package from GitHub use: